 WordPress.com is completely free.
 You don’t need to purchase a hosting account.
 The downside is there are restrictions that would not be cool if you have a business.
 WordPress.org requires that you have a hosting account but there are NO RESTRICTIONS.
 You’ll have complete control of your files, as well as access to thousands of incredible plugins that will make your site do just about anything you want.

-The name you choose for your site is extremely important.
-Choose it carefully.
-Once you’ve set up your site, it’s a pain to change it.
-Keep it short, memorable and in sync with what you’re writing about.
+Really think about what name you want to represent your brand before you purchase it because you don’t want to deal with changing it once it’s up.
+My advice is to keep it short, memorable, and in sync with what you’re writing about.
 Use .com.
 You may be tempted to use .net, .biz, .me but they’re harder for people to find.

-You can add your name to it to make it personal such as TravelingJoe.com if you want.
-Avoid making it sound too generic by only using keywords like www.foodandwellness.com This may be good for search engine optimization (SEO) but will not distinguish your site.
+You can add your name to it to make it personal such as TravelingJoe.com if you want or you might even want to use your full name if available.
+Avoid making it sound too generic by only using keywords like www.foodandwellness.com That’s fine for search engine optimization (SEO) but will not really distinguish your site and help it stand out.

 Register your domain and choose a hosting service